Location: Antigua/Underway to St. Barth's

 For the students, today was a mixture of shore time this morning, and a science walk/explore this afternoon.
 Our resident marine critter experts Amy and Amanda helped facilitate the tide pool explorations.

-Pictured: Group photo on the hike to the Pillars of Hercules; silly group picture; part of the walk with beautiful views; Oleg, Clyas, Sydney, Emmalee, Natalie, Lex and Ev enjoying the tide pools; view from the outside of the striking Pillars of Hercules.
+Pictured: Group photo on the hike to the Pillars of Hercules; silly group picture; part of the walk with beautiful views; Oleg, Cylas, Sydney, Emmalee, Natalie, Lex, and Ev enjoying the tide pools; view from the outside of the striking Pillars of Hercules.

 via France, Italy, Spain, Morocco, Dominica, Guadeloupe, Antigua